EMPLOYMENT OPPORTUNITY – Assistant Security Investigator ‘Re-advertised’

 ALL ORDINARILY RESIDENT (OR) APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The US Embassy is seeking an individual for the position of Administrative Assistant at the Centers for Disease Control and Prevention.
+The US Embassy is seeking for an individual for the position of Assistant Security Investigator in the Regional Security Office.

 BASIC FUNCTION OF POSITION